AndrewCopeland/zettelkasten/README.md

-  oc, open-code     Open an existing zettel in Visual Studio Code ob, open-browser  Open an existing zettel in github using Google Chome t, tag            Search zettels for a specific tag rm, remove        Remove a zettel l, link           Link 2 zettels together rml, rm-link      Remove a link between 2 zettels
+  oc, open-code     Open an existing zettel in Visual Studio Code ob, open-browser  Open an existing zettel in github using Google Chome t, tag            Search zettels for a specific tag s, search         Search zettels for a sub string rm, remove        Remove a zettel l, link           Link 2 zettels together rml, rm-link      Remove a link between 2 zettels